COSMIC-SETI/cosmic-vla-automator/docs/vlass-automation.md

 ![Fig. 4](diagrams/vlass_5b.svg)

+**Pros:**

+- No need to manage phase centers calculated from overlapping segments of data
+- Improvement in sky coverage can be made by speeding up processing and bringing segments closer together

+**Cons:**

+- Even with the best case processing time, portions of sky will still be missed since phase centers must be calculated from separate segments of recorded data.

 ## Approach 2 (harder)

-Here, we are able to shrink processing enough such that we can have the field of view around each phase center overlap. `(Is this possible to do?
-Can phase centers be calculated for overlapping segments of data if this is done in real time on the FPGAs?)` This way, none of the sky is missed.
+Here, we are able to shrink processing enough such that we can have the field of view around each phase center overlap.

+- **Is this possible to do?
+Can phase centers be calculated for overlapping segments of recorded data, given that delay compensation happens on the FPGAs?**

+This way, none of the sky is missed.
 This means that overlapping sections of the recorded data are needed for each phase center calculation.
 We can also confine targets to a simple rectangular region around each phase center.